podaac/generate-token-creator/README.md

 # token_creator

-The token_creator program is an AWS Lambda function that periodically creates or renews the ELD bearer token required to preform CMR queries.
+The token_creator program is an AWS Lambda function that periodically creates or renews the EDL bearer token required to preform CMR queries.

 token_creator removes old tokens and creates a new token to store as a secure string in the SSM parameter store.
 Other Generate components may access this token to perform CMR queries.